 She is recognised internationally for her role as a Guardian of New Zealand's Secondary Futures project aligned with the OECD Schooling for Tomorrow project.

 She has extensive governance experience in a range of organisations and is currently on the boards of CORE Education Charitable Trust, Te Aho oTe Kura Pounamu and the NZ Qualifications Authority.

 In 2010, Gillian was awarded the MNZM for Services to Education.

-Garry also manages the Sport in Education project for SportNZ and has a passion for the potential sport has to engage students in our schools and enhance academic, social and health outcomes.
+Garry also managed the Sport in Education project for SportNZ and has a passion for the potential sport has to engage students in our schools and enhance academic, social and health outcomes.

 Glen has held several leadership positions in education in New Zealand and the UK, where he was involved in the strategic direction and governance of UK Special Schools.
 He was an Executive Principal of schools in London until 2015 and is currently Principal of Massey High School in West Auckland.